changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-device-modes.md

 <properties
-   pageTitle="StorSimple デバイスのモードを変更する | Microsoft Azure"
-   description="StorSimple デバイスのモードについて、また StorSimple 用 Windows PowerShell を使用してデバイスのモードを変更する方法について説明します。" services="storsimple"
-   documentationCenter=""
-   authors="alkohli"
+   pageTitle="Change the StorSimple device mode | Microsoft Azure" description="Describes the StorSimple device modes and explains how to use Windows PowerShell for StorSimple to change the device mode." services="storsimple" documentationCenter="" authors="alkohli"